• Skip to primary navigation

 Golden homemade scones sprinkled with icing sugar next to a bowl of whipped cream.

-Over-mixed dough leads to hard and tough scones... which we totally don't want!
+• Don't over-mix your dough - over-mixed dough leads to hard and tough scones... which we definitely don't want!
 You want to only just fold the flour through.
 I recommend using a knife rather than a spoon to fold it through.

-Once your dough is on a lightly floured board, try not to touch it too much!
+• Try not to touch your dough too much - once your dough is on a well floured bench, try not to touch it too much!
 The less you touch the dough, the softer and fluffier your scones will be.
 Just pat the dough down gently with your fingertips and then cut rounds using a scone cutter.
 Once you've cut as many rounds as you can, gently push the dough together and cut the remaining rounds.

-To get a love golden top to your scones, brush the tops of them with a little milk just before popping them into the oven.
-YUM!!
+• Brush the scones with a little milk before baking - to get a love golden top to your scones, brush the tops of them with a little milk just before popping them into the oven.

 FAQ